California Invitational Berkeley Debate

 Theory is fine.
 It should have a proper shell and is read intelligibly.
 Even if no shell is present I may still vote on it.

 Speed is generally fine.
 I am not great with spreading though.
-If your opponents say “slow down” in round and you do not comply, there is a good chance you will lose.
+If your opponents say “slow down” you probably should.
 If I can’t understand you I will raise my hands and not attempt to flow.

 I will only agree to 30 speaker point theory if it’s warranted with a reason for norms of abuse that is applicable to the debaters in the round.
 I will not extend it automatically to everyone just because you all agree to it.